adelenelai/adelenelai.github.io/_posts/2023-10-14-remove-substr-iter.md

----
-title: "Removing Substructure Matches and Returning Fragments in RDKit"
+# Removing Substructure Matches and Returning Fragments in RDKit

----
-### Some cheminformatics hacking inspired by a reader
+## Some cheminformatics hacking inspired by a reader

 A reader of this blog contacted me regarding a previous [post](https://adelenel.ai/deleteonesubstructure) I wrote about how to remove substructure matches, one-by-one, from a molecule.